FlashSinkhorn: IO-Aware Entropic Optimal Transport on GPU: Implementation Details

 \subsection{Algorithms}

 A direct implementation of \eqref{eq:hatf-lse} would invoke separate kernels to (i) compute the score tiles $QK^\top$, (ii) add biases, and (iii) perform a row-wise $\LSE$ reduction, typically incurring extra HBM traffic and kernel-launch overhead due to intermediate score materialization.
 Instead, we fuse these stages into a single streaming kernel: each thread block loads a tile of $Q$ and iterates over tiles of $K$, updates the running row-wise max and rescaled sum-exp statistics $(\mm_I,\bs_I)$ (online $\LSE$), and emits $\hat \mf_I$ (or $\hat \mg_I$) once per row block.
-For transport matrix application, we additionally maintain a weighted accumulator $O_I := \sum_j \exp(S_{ij} - m_i)\, V_j$ in the same streaming pass.
-Crucially, the normalizing sum $\bs_I = \sum_j \exp(S_{ij} - m_i)$ need not be tracked explicitly: it cancels algebraically in the final marginal correction $\mathrm{out}_I = \ba_I \odot \exp(\hat\mf_I/\eps + \mm_I) \odot O_I$, saving one accumulator register per row and one reduction per tile compared to standard softmax-weighted attention.
+For transport matrix application, we fuse the corresponding softmax-weighted value accumulation into the same pass, analogous to fused attention kernels that compute $\rm{Softmax}(QK^\top)V$ without storing $QK^\top$ or $\rm{Softmax}(QK^\top)$ explicitly.

 In addition to \Cref{alg:flash_sinkhorn_hatf} and \Cref{alg:plan_mat_stream}, we will have three more algorithms: streaming $\hat \mg$-update in \cref{alg:flash_sinkhorn_hatg}; apply adjoint transport from potentials $P^\top \, V$ in \cref{alg:plan_mat_stream_T} and Hadamard-weighted transport from potentials $(P\odot W)\, V$ in \cref{alg:plan_hadamard_stream}.